Magic Purple Cake flavor is incredibly easy to make, delicious and stunning. It is made of one batter and three magic

-- Same with the lavender extract, if you are a huge fan of the flavor add a bit more 2-3 teaspoons, if you want a milder flavor, 1 1/2 teaspoons is enough.
+- Same with the lavender extract, if you are a huge fan of the flavor add a bit more 2-3 teaspoons if you want a milder flavor, 1 1/2 teaspoons are enough.

 - Also, if you want the top layer to be more visible, don’t fold in the egg whites completely.
 Make sure you still have some of the white bits in it.

 - In addition, don’t skip the lemon zest.
 It will make the cake flavors pop and add so much citrusy freshness.

 - The food coloring is obviously optional and it can be entirely skipped, it is up to you to use it or not.